riskyviz/webapp/data_exploration/README.md

-# CovidRiskFinder - data exploration
+# CovidRiskFinder - Data Exploration

 As part of the project, the team explored a number of data sources before selecting the data used to caclulate the risk estimates.